aingelmo/aingelmo.github.io/_posts/2021-10-10-interesting-imdb-facts.md

 | 6570 | Superman Returns                            | 6/28/06        | Bryan Singer   |  2.92051e+08 |   4.2302e+08  |
 | 5231 | Titanic                                     | 11/18/97       | James Cameron  |  2.71692e+08 |   2.50641e+09 |

 **The Warrior's Way**, an action/fantasy film by the korean director Lee Seung-moo in 2010 seems to be the highest budgeted movie in history.
 However, it is not.
-Someone added an extra 0 when inputing the data and made it look like the highest budgeted movie ever with 420,000,000 $.
+Someone added an extra 0 when inputting the data and made it look like the highest budgeted movie ever with 420,000,000 $.
 The correct amount is 42,000,000 $.

 Knowing that, the second in place must be the highest budgeted movie in history: **Pirates of the Caribbean: On Stranger Tides** by american director Rob Marshall.
 It costed the incredible amount of 360,000,000 $.
-It also seems that Pirate of the Caribbean saga is quite costly because the third most expensive movie ever is **Pirates of the Caribbean: At World's End** by amercan director Gore Verbinski.
+It also seems that Pirate of the Caribbean saga is quite costly because the third most expensive movie ever is **Pirates of the Caribbean: At World's End** by american director Gore Verbinski.

 This movies are super expensive but, are they really the ones that get the most revenue?
 We'll find out.